-The TOE does not utilize the platform for encryption of transmitted data and instead implements the encryption itself, therefore this activity is N/A.
+The TOE does not utilize the platform for encryption of transmitted data, the TOE instead implements functionality to encrypt data in transit using TLS.
+Therefore, this activity is N/A.

 The evaluator shall perform the following tests.

 Test 1: The evaluator shall exercise the application (attempting to transmit data; for example by connecting to remote systems or websites) while capturing packets from the application.
 The evaluator shall verify from the packet capture that the traffic is encrypted with HTTPS, TLS, DTLS, SSH, or IPsec in accordance with the selection in the ST.